graemefox/mimi/README.md

 ![ASCII - mimi](/images/ascii.png)

 # 'multi individual microsatelite identification' - (mimi)
-### A tool to improve the design of novel microsatellite panels from genome next-generation sequencing data.
+### A tool to improve the design of novel microsatellite panels from genomic next-generation sequencing data.

 #### What does it do?